2019 - present

 As a way of recognizing the importance of the people who have guided her during her life, Dr. Gonzalez-Pech has always been willing to support other students in their professional development.

-In the last ten years, I have been a mentor of 4 graduate students, 9 undergrad students, and 6 high school students.
+Before starting her career as a faculty, she mentored 4 graduate students, 9 undergrad students, and 6 high school students.